tonymushah/mangadex-api/README.md

   Enable the usage of [`tokio::sync::RwLock`](https://docs.rs/tokio/latest/tokio/sync/struct.RwLock.html), instead of [`futures::lock::Mutex`](https://docs.rs/futures/0.3.29/futures/lock/struct.Mutex.html) in the client.
   It can be useful if you want a flexible concurent mutli-thread.

+- `legacy-user-delete` *Deprecated*

+  Enable the usage of the user delete endpoints.

 - `oauth` (Enabled by default)